shpml/fundamentals/02_chapter/04_lesson.md

 #The Boilerplate

-Now that we've learned a bit about HTML tags, it's time to think about how organize them properly.
+Now that we've learned a bit about HTML tags, let's think about how to organize them properly.

 An HTML boilerplate is a set of common HTML elements that helps us easily organize and begin building our code.
 Watch the following video to understand how to create an HTML boilerplate.